 How to Merge Duplicate Names in Excel

-- Secondly, make new fields for showing results after merging and go to the Data tab of the ribbon.
+- Make new fields for showing results after merging and go to the Data tab >> Choose Consolidate from the Data Tools group.

 Things to Remember

 - While writing syntax for the function and the ampersand, remember to insert proper space and quotation marks.

 - Use the Power Query on your data range after converting it into a table.
 Thus it will make the combination process easier.